bbchung/clighter8/README.md

 /tmp/clighter8.log.
 Remember to set g:clighter8_global_compile_args or provide the compilation database to get the better highlight result.

-## ClRenameCursor is experimental?
-Due to the many restrictions, it's hard to do rename-refactor of c++ code.
-Clighter8 only searches opened buffers in Vim to do renaming and it can't guarantee the correctness.

 ## How to set compile args?
 Clighter8 sets the compile args for each file with (g:clighter8_global_compile_args + "compilation database").
-Compile args will affect the correctness of highlight and rename-refactor.
+Compile args will affect the correctness of highlight.

 # LICENSE